Adirelle/s6rc-overlay/README.md

 Running process
 ---------------

-1. When starting, s6rc-overlay entrypoint extracts its configuration variables from the environment, backup the other variables, as well as the current user and working directory, then gain root privileges to continue.
+1. When starting, s6rc-overlay entrypoint extracts its configuration variables from the environment, backup the other variables, as well as the current user and working directory, then clear all variables and gain root privileges.
 2. It removes everything in both `/tmp` and `/run` and installs its working directory in `/run/s6-rc`.
-3. If there is no precompiled service database, it creates one from `/etc/services.d`.
+3. If there is no precompiled service database, it compiles one from `/etc/services.d`.
-4. It tries to bring up the main service, which should depends on all the actual services to start.
+4. It tries to bring up the target service, which should depends on the actual services to start.
 5. Once all the services are started:
-    1. If command line has been given, it restores the initial environment (user, working directory, variables) and runs it.
+    1. If command line has been given, it restores the initial environment (user, working directory, variables) and executes it.
     2. Else it waits forever until some signal is received.
 6. s6rc-overlay regains the control as root, then tries to bring down the services.
 7. It sends a SIGTERM signal to all remaining processes and waits 2 seconds.